Abejs/recipe-abe-data-1/README.md

 # Description
 In this recipe, you'll see how you can select other contents from your blog based on attributes of your post.

-The example choosen is based on recipes and ingredients:
+The example is based on recipes and ingredients:
 - You create ingredients with the "product" template
 - You create recipes with the "recipe" template.
 In this template, a drop down list of existing products is displayed.
 You can choose multiple products (ingredients) for your recipe.
+Based on this products, a list of recipes containing some of the same ingredients are automatically displayed.

 # The recipe template
 ## How it works